Some unusual data on animals

 Photo Source: Pixabay

-It is not only animal species that run the risk of becoming extinct.
-The human race, with all the bad things it is doing, could also disappear one day.
+It is not only animal species that risk becoming extinct.
+Humanity, with all the bad things it is doing, could also disappear one day.
 You might like to read the following post.